Join over 24,000 contractors like you. Compare tailored insurance from trusted brands.

 You may need more than tools insurance – for example, business equipment insurance if you have a work laptop, plant insurance if you use machinery.

 Make sure you're picking the right cover to protect you properly.
 It's important to know that if you have another trade or job, you'll need additional cover.
-For example, do you need to consider Freelance insurance or It consultant insurance?
+For example, do you need to consider freelance insurance or it consultant insurance?

-If you provide these services alongside building work, make sure you’re covered:
+If you provide other services, make sure you’re covered:

 Think about the maximum possible loss your business could face in the event of a claim, and make sure you take legal fees and damages into consideration.
 You can choose from three levels of coverage – £1 million, £2 million, or up to £5 million.